California revokes 17,000 commercial driver's licenses for immigrants

 The announcement follows harsh criticism from the Trump administration about California and other states granting licenses to people in the country illegally.
 The issue was thrust into the public's consciousness in August, when a tractor-trailer driver not authorized to be in the U.S. made an illegal U-turn and caused a crash in Florida that killed three people.

-Transportation Secretary Sean Duffy said Wednesday that California's action to revoke these licenses is an admission that the state acted improperly even though it previously defended its licensing standards.
-California launched its review of commercial driver's licenses it issued after Duffy raised concerns.
+Transportation Secretary Sean Duffy said Wednesday that California's action to revoke these licenses is an admission that the state acted improperly, even though it previously defended its licensing standards.
+California launched its review of the commercial driver's licenses it issued after Duffy raised concerns.

 "After weeks of claiming they did nothing wrong, Gavin Newsom and California have been caught red-handed.
 Now that we've exposed their lies, 17,000 illegally issued trucking licenses are being revoked," Duffy said, referring to the state's governor.
 "This is just the tip of iceberg.
 My team will continue to force California to prove they have removed every illegal immigrant from behind the wheel of semitrucks and school buses."